 Watermelon Lemon Limeade Popsicles

 Easy peasy to pull together!
 Have on the ready when the heat of Summer hits.
-Naturally sweetened, Vegan + GF *Time below does not include time it takes to freeze the popsicles.
+Naturally sweetened, vegan + gluten Free *Time below does not include time it takes to freeze the popsicles.

 - 4 C Seedless Watermelon diced, 600g